 - How is rapid naming measured?

 - Is a rapid naming deficit holding your child back?

 - Key takeaways

-People with dyslexia typically score poorer on rapid automatized naming assessments than typical readers (Elliott & Grigorenko, 2014).
-Dyslexia is a general term for a learning disorder that involves difficulty in learning to read or interpret words, letters, and other symbols, but that do not affect general intelligence.
+People with dyslexia score poorer on rapid automatized naming assessments than typical readers (Elliott & Grigorenko, 2014).
+Dyslexia is a general term for a learning disorder that involves difficulty learning to read or interpret words, letters, and other symbols, but that does not affect general intelligence.

 A meta-analysis of 137 studies of 28,826 participants indicated a moderate-to-strong relationship between RAN and reading performance.
-Further analyses revealed that RAN contributes to the four measures of reading (word reading, text reading, non-word reading, and reading comprehension), but higher coefficients emerged in favor of real-word reading and text reading.
+Further analyses revealed that RAN contributes to the four measures of reading: word reading, text reading, non-word reading, and reading comprehension.
+However, higher correlations emerged in favor of real-word reading and text reading.
 The authors conclude that there is “still no consensus regarding the mechanisms responsible for this relationship” (Araújo et al., 2015, p.
 869).